Ciampino: Climate

-According to the Köppen Climate Classification system, Ciampino has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.
+According to the Köppen Climate Classification system, Ciampino has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 Sports

 A.S.D.
 Polisportiva Ciampino and Polisportiva Città di Ciampino (Pol.D.
 Città di Ciampino) were the football clubs of the city.
 The first team of Città di Ciampino withdrew from Eccellenza Lazio in 2018, focusing on youth sector.

 In the past, the city had another club, Associazione Polisportiva Dilettantistica Ciampino, which was folded in 2014 by selling its position in the league to A.S.D.
 Trastevere Calcio.